 Put Baby to Bed Drowsy But Awake

-Third, I would put your son down more AWAKE at bedtime.
+Third, put your son down more AWAKE at bedtime.
 This is one of the MOST critical steps you need to take in order to teach your son how to sleep through the night.
 When you teach them how to fall asleep independently at bedtime, night weaning is easier.

-I have a hard time convincing parents of this critical step and its importance.
-They say “But Kim, bedtime is so easy, I just nurse him and put him in the crib and he goes right to sleep…it’s the night wakings that are driving us crazy!”
+It is hard convincing parents of this critical step and its importance.
+They say “Bedtime is so easy, I just nurse him and put him in the crib and he goes right to sleep…it’s the night wakings that are driving us crazy!”

 Remember, bedtime is the easiest time to learn to fall asleep.
 If you do most of the work for your child at bedtime then he won’t be able to apply the skill in the middle of the night or at naps when it is much harder.

 Your child should be awake enough to know that he is going in to his crib.
 When you start to put him down more awake than he is used to, he will probably protest and fuss more than he has in the past.
 Don’t worry—but don’t get him out and start the whole routine over again.
 (Remind yourself that this is confirmation that you were putting him down too drowsy in the past.)
 Instead, stay nearby and start the Sleep Lady Shuffle.

 Follow the guidelines outlined in the 9-12 month old chapter in The Sleep Lady’s Good Night, Sleep Tight for addressing night wakings and night weaning.
 He is a great age to do the Sleep Lady Shuffle!